TabbyML/tabby/README.md

 There are many ways to make this project better and faster.
 See the open issues for an overview of current and planned features.
 Here are some things we would like to get to:

-* INT8 quantization for CPU and GPU
+* Better support of INT8 quantization, for example by quantizing more layers
 * Support of running ONNX graphs

 ### What is the difference between `intra_threads` and `inter_threads`?